Preventing Canine Heatstroke: Tips to Keep Your Dog Safe

 Recognizing Severe Heatstroke Symptoms

 In severe cases of heatstroke, your dog may display more severe symptoms that require immediate attention.
 These symptoms can include collapse, seizures, loss of consciousness, bloody vomit or diarrhea, or difficulty breathing.
-If you observe any severe symptoms, contact your veterinarian immediately for guidance and start taking first aid steps while waiting for professional care.
+If you observe any severe symptoms, contact your veterinarian immediately for guidance and start taking steps while waiting for professional care.

 Steps to Take While Waiting for Veterinary Care